QuineDot/rust-learning/src/dyn-trait-combining.md

 - the general pattern of a supertrait with a blanket implementation is common
 - having methods for upcasting can be more ergonomic than coercions

-But if compatibility or compatibility isn't a concern, you can skip the rest of this page.
+But if compatibility or ergonomics isn't a concern, you can skip the rest of this page.
 The language level supertrait upcasting is probably adequate for your needs.

 On to the manual implementation!
 For a start, we could build upcasting directly into our traits like so: